SukkoPera/OpenUsbSerialAdapter/README.md

 - Configurable product/manufacturer strings and PID/VID
 - Ability to invert the polarity of the RX/TX signals
 - Small form factor (about the size of a standard thumb drive)
-- Cheap (total BOM cost is less than 3€) and easy to DIY-build (about 20 common components)
+- Cheap (total BOM cost is less than 3€) and easy to DIY-build (about 20 common components, SMD soldering ability is required, but all components are 0805 or larger)

 ### Assembly and Configuration
 Solder all components to the board in the order you prefer.
 You have some options: